Content medically reviewed by Vicky Magobet, PMHNP-BC, on October 12, 2022.

-When you hear the term "addict" what is the first image that comes to mind?
+When you hear the term "addiction," what is the first image that comes to mind?

 If you are like most people, you may have pictured a teenager slumped on a park bench, dressed in dirty, wrinkled clothes.
 Perhaps you pictured them in a group, laughing at the "thrill" of getting high.
 Or, maybe you pictured them alone, eyes downcast and hands in their pockets, waiting for the next hit.

-Sadly, that stereotype has cemented its way into popular culture, to the detriment of many addicts.
-While it is true that drug use is most prevalent among young adults from their late teens to early 20s, the truth is that addiction to illicit drugs including marijuana, cocaine and hallucinogens is also increasing among Baby Boomers — a generation that has always been known for higher rates of drug addiction.
+Sadly, that stereotype has cemented its way into popular culture to the detriment of many people struggling with addiction.
+While it is true that drug and alcohol use in college-aged people is most prevalent, the truth is that addiction to illicit drugs, including marijuana, cocaine and hallucinogens, is also increasing among Baby Boomers — a generation that has always been known for higher rates of drug addiction.

 Sadly, addiction to prescription drugs has also become more prevalent.
 The availability of these "doctor-sanctioned" substances has led to large numbers of people of varying ages and economic backgrounds finding themselves in a situation they never anticipated or expected.